How to Enable PostgreSQL Replication on Ubuntu (Step-by-Step Guide)

 sudo -u postgres pg_basebackup -h {primary-ip-address} -D /var/lib/postgresql/{version}/main -U replication -v -P --wal-method=stream

-Replace {primary-ip-address} with the IP address of the primary server and {version} with your PostgreSQL version.
+Replace {primary-ip-address} with your primary server’s IP and {version} with your PostgreSQL version to avoid version mismatch issues.

 2.3 Creating the Recovery Configuration File